 When employees choose a space that makes them comfortable, give them the freedom to customize their area, as everyone works differently; get rid of the “same-issued everything” and give everyone the freedom to customize their own setup.

 Lighting plays a vital role in workers’ performance and attitude.
 Research from an international university, states that exposure to natural light improves mood and energy, greatly impacting focus and productivity.
 But according to a survey conducted with 1000 participants, nearly half of office workers said there is little to no natural light in their office.

 If it’s not possible to incorporate natural lighting through windows, there are other options.
 Blue-enriched light bulbs may reduce fatigue and increase happiness and work performance, according to the article.
 Use this type of lighting in brainstorming rooms.
-In meeting or break rooms, use warmer tones to promote calmness and relaxation.
+In a meeting or break rooms, use warmer tones to promote calmness and relaxation.

-To conclude, office environment is important, it keeps your employees happy and connected and improves their productivity.
+To conclude, the office environment is important, it keeps your employees happy and connected and improves their productivity.
 If you manage to integrate all these steps to your company’s culture it will be something happening naturally, and no extra effort will be required in the future.
 And don’t forget, always hire happy people!